open-telemetry/opamp-spec/specification.md

   [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md)-compatible
   backend to monitor agent's process metrics such as CPU or RAM usage, as well as agent-specific metrics such as rate of data processing.
-* Management of downloadable agent-specific addons.
+* Management of downloadable agent-specific packages.
 * Secure auto-updating capabilities (both upgrading and downgrading of the agents).
 * Connection credentials management, including client-side TLS certificate